aws/aws-fpga/README.md

     $ vivado -mode batch -source create_dcp_from_cl.tcl   # make sure you have vivado installed and vivado license manager running
     $ aws ec2 createFpgaImage TBD TBD TBD         # Make sure you have aws account, aws-cli installed, and you ran `aws configure`

+## Using an AFI on EC2 F1

+Now that you have built an AFI, or if you want to use one of the exampel pre-built AFIs provided by AWS, you need to run an instance on EC2 F1, and have the SDK installed:

 You can setup and install the SDK with these few steps.
 Note that the first two steps may be skipped if you have already ran them in the above HDK setup.

     $ git clone https://github.com/aws/aws-fpga   # Fetch the HDK and SDK code